 As described in Chapter 2.0 Alternatives, Mojave desert tortoises may be allowed to enter the site during Project operation under the Resources Integration Alternative because the wildlife openings would have the potential to be extended to the ground if it is determined that tortoises should be granted access.
 This would occur once the solar facilities along the western and southern perimeter of the Pahrump Valley adjacent to open habitat, potentially the Copper Rays and Mosey Projects if they are approved, are constructed, and if it is determined that tortoises should be granted access to the Project site based upon habitat condition standards determined by the BLM and USFWS.
 This would modify the openings to allow for ingress and egress of desert tortoise in addition to other wildlife and may reduce impacts to long-term impacts to the regional populations.
 Shade structures at the wildlife openings will be utilized until it is determined they are no longer necessary.
 In addition, the BLM and USFWS will require minimization measures specific to desert tortoise during the operation and maintenance phase, including a desert tortoise education program, reduced speed limits, and monitoring.
-If it is determined that tortoises within the Project site, see Section 3.5.8.
+If it is determined that tortoise access should be prohibited at any point after extension, cut sections may be replaced to reestablish exclusion from the Project site, see Section 3.5.8.
 Temporary disturbances to Mojave desert tortoises within the Project site or that inhabit adjacent habitats could occur from noise, dust and dust suppression, ground vibrations, and vehicle use associated with operation and maintenance and would be similar to those resulting from the Proposed Action.
 These impacts would be minimized by implementation of Solar PEIS PDFs and required plans discussed for above for operation and maintenance of the Proposed Action.